Eric is a former football player, former youth football coach, and lifelong student of the game.

 Here are the different types of defensive backs:

 - Nickel back: This is a term for an extra defensive back.
-Usually there are four defensive backs, but in obvious passing situations a team may take out a linebacker or lineman and put in a fifth defensive back.
-This player is referred to as the nickel back, and this position is usually played back a backup cornerback.
+Usually, there are four defensive backs, but in obvious passing situations, a team may take out a linebacker or lineman and put in a fifth defensive back.
+This player is referred to as the nickel back, and this position is usually played by a backup cornerback.

-Jersey Numbers: In the NFL defensive backs wear jersey numbers between 20 and 49.
+The new NFL rules will about defensive backs to wear jersey numbers between 1 and 49.